Choose Reusable Bags

-The badness in the mass bagness comes in how they’re made and how long they take to biodegrade.
-It’s estimated your average plastic bag takes about 500 years to break down.
-I say estimated because no one’s been able to witness it yet.
-There was hope in George Burns but since he bailed we’ll just have to imagine in the year 2508 a future environmentalist will look on as the last molecule of a carrier turns to dust and say, “Yep.
+Plastic bags are reverse Butterflies.
+They’re a stupid-ass thing we’ve been using for years, with billions of individual uses adding up to one of the biggest, stupidest asses we’ve ever come up with.
+The badness in the mass bagness comes in how they’re made, how harmful they are and how long they take to biodegrade.
+They’re made from dirty-bad oil, a massively polluting fossil fuel we’re going to have to start doing without.
+When we’re done with them they like to clog up the oceans and murder as many fish as possible.
+And it’s estimated they take about 500 years to break down.
+I say estimated because no one’s been able to check for sure.
+There was hope in George Burns but since he bailed we’ll just have to imagine in the year 2520 a future environmentalist will look on as the last molecule of a carrier turns to dust and say, “Yep.
 500 years.”
-It’s a figure that’s either been worked out scientifically or made up so for now, and for the purposes of this page, we’ll use our own estimate of how long a plastic bag will take to biodegrade: ages.

 The bans and charges have helped bring their numbers down.
 Since England introduced a 5p charge for single-use bags their use in supermarkets has declined by more than 95%.
 That’s amazing!
 Penalties work.
 Legislation works.
 It proves, if there was ever any doubt, that while we’re pissing about with Butterflies, trying to be individual heroes, it’s systemic change that will get things moving.

 There remains some Butter to be Flied, however.
 While the massive reduction in single-use bags is exciting, people seem to have switched to reusable plastic bags that have a longer lifespan but the same massive deathspan, with fossils still being fuelled to make them.
 As recently as 2019 supermarket plastic use was still increasing as people bought billions of reusable plastic bags – an average of 54 per household per year.
 Those figures suggest bags are not being used for life.
 Instead, millions of dipshits are using reusables as single-use disposables, using thicker plastic than before the bans and charges kicked in.